lindavid1998/shredders/README.md

 ### Frontend Behavior

 - **Comment Deletion:**
-  - **Problem:** Deleting a comment other than the last one expanded the adjacent comment’s dropdown menu.
+  - **Problem:** Deleting a comment other than the last one expanded the adjacent comment's dropdown menu.
 The dropdown for any specific comment should only expand when clicked.
   - **Solution:** This behavior was due to event propogation, where clicking a dropdown menu item triggered the dropdown icon's click handler.
 Fixed by disabling propogation.
 - **Comment Edit Icon Not Shown:**
   - **Problem:** Edit icon for comments was not showing up after user initially logged in